Updated December 2020

 Children of Ludwig and Anna Margretha, born in Germany: (3)

 Gottfried Knauss, baptized Nov.
 15, 1707.

 Johann Peter Knauss, baptized Feb.
 23, 1710.

 Eva Dorothea Knauss, born Aug.
 11, 1719.

 Children born in America, traditionally attributed to Ludwig and Anna Margretha.
 However, Anna Margretha’s date of death is unknown and she would have been 47 and 50 years old when they were born.
 It’s possible that they were actually daughters of Ludwig’s second wife, Anna Eva.
 They are: (4)

 Maria Catherine Knauss, born Feb.
 16, 1734.
 Married Andreas Gieiring.

 Sophia Knauss, born Nov.
 28, 1737.
 Married Ludwig Andres.

 Ludwig grew up in Düdelsheim and raised his own family there until immigrating to America at age 38.
-(4) Many early American sources refer to the town as Titelsheim in the Wetterau, because that is how Sebastian Knauss’ birthplace is spelled in his obituary in Moravian church records.
-The misspelling is understandable since Düdelsheim can sound like “Titlesheim” in some German pronunciations and spelling was rather haphazard in the 18th century.
+Many early American sources refer to the town as Titelsheim in the Wetterau based on the spellings used in Sebastian Knauss’ obituary in Moravian church records.
+(7) The misspelling is understandable since Düdelsheim can sound like “Titlesheim” in some German dialects and spelling was rather haphazard in the 18th century.

 Ludwig settled in Whitemarsh Township in what is now Montgomery County, Pa.
 At the time, it was part of Philadelphia County.